lachieggg/php-app/README.md

 MySQL injection protection is also built in.

-Base:
+All passwords are stored as a hash in the database with a salt.

+Base
 =
 To get started you will need both `composer` and `docker`

 [Composer](https://getcomposer.org/) and [Docker](http://www.docker.com/).

-Installation:
+Installation
 =
 Run:

 `composer update`

 `composer install`

 `cp .env.sample .env`

 `composer start`

-Docker:
+Docker
 =
 This section will be updated with details for using [Docker](https://www.docker.com/) to run the application.

-Configuration:
+Configuration
 =
-You may need to edit `bootstrap/app.php` and add your own database settings there.
+You will need to edit `.env` to have your own settings for database connections.

 For TLS/SSL, the keys and certs go in `docker/ssl/private` and `docker/ssl/certs` respectively.

+License
+=
+This project uses the MIT license.